 The Layers tab visualizes groups with a bracket:

 One can select frames directly in the Layers tab and change their settings by clicking on the frame.
+Multiple visibility and frame lock layer settings can also be changed by clicking on an eye or lock icon and sliding over the icons of the other layers you wish to change:

 This also works in groups, so there is no need to ungroup frames to change a setting.